-figures rounded In the second part of the table four supraregional projects are included in the totals that cannot be assigned to a continent (Blue Action Fund): the current project volume is FUR 76.1 million, FUR 25 million of which was dishursed in 2019 the current project volume is EUR 76.1 million, EUR 25 million of which was disbursed in 2019.
+In the second part of the table, nine supraregional projects are included in the totals that cannot be assigned to a continent (Blue Action Fund and Legacy Landscapes Fund): their current project volume is EUR 175 million, EUR 85 million of which was disbursed in 2020.

-"Disbursements for all projects active in protected areas on 31.12.2019, therefore also including payments outside protected areas.
+III Disbursements for all projects active in protected areas on 31.12.2020, therefore also including payments outside protected areas.
 Projects exclusively active outside protected areas (e.g. activities for the resident population) are not included.
-The figure is not comparable with the previous publication 2018, as it was obtained differently.